seansfkelley/react-layered-chart/API.md

 - the data they are to render; usually, an array named `data`
 - `xDomain`, which describes what horizontal domain they're currently covering so they can render the appropriate subset of data
-- usually `yDomain`, which describes what vertical domain they're currently covering so they can render the data in the appropriate position
+- usually `yDomain`, which describes what vertical domain they're currently covering so they can render the data in the appropriate visual location

 And some combination of `color`, `fill`, `stroke`, `font`, `yScale` or other display-related props.